Weight management for adults

 This approach will ensure the service is delivered safely and that the NHS in England is able to plan for an increase in numbers of people eligible for assessment for tirzepatide (Mounjaro®), whilst building skills and knowledge within the workforce.
 National Institute for Health and Care Excellence (NICE) will complete a review at 3 years about who else will be able to access the medication and then more information will be provided about the next groups of people.

-Access to the medication will be prioritised to ensure patients with the greatest clinical need can access the medication.
+Access to the medication is being prioritised to ensure patients with the greatest clinical need can access the medication.
 The approach was developed based on discussions with clinical experts and engagement with key organisations.
 The following weight related health conditions are considered, as a way of prioritising groups of people with the greatest clinical need:

 - type 2 diabetes mellitus